 - Extensive legal review of the Token and STO’s compliance with other applicable legislation (Data Protection Regulations, Consumer Protection Regulations etc.).

 - KYC Legal Advice and solutions for your STO.

 - Token Company Incorporation and Administration.

 - Administrative and Fiduciary Services.

 - Accounting services through our Associate Accounting Firm.

 - Smart contract preparation and drafting.

 - Issuing of Tokens (ERC20 compatible).

 - Listing on the Exchanges.

-For any queries regarding any aspect of ICOs or blockchain companies in general, or any other legal matter under the sun, we are always available.
+For any queries regarding any aspect of STOs or blockchain companies in general, or any other legal matter under the sun, we are always available.